NazarK/mina-ext/README.md

 mina shell - login to current folder (instead of ssh logging into folder containing current)

+## Notes
+Database functions work with postgresql only.

+## Requirements
+You ssh public key (id_rsa.pub) supposed to be added as authorized key to production server. zip should be installed on production server.

 ## Installation

 Add this to Gemfile: